Katie is in her late thirties, has two children, and a demanding but rewarding career in advertising.

 Can you fix your thyroid naturally?

-Until then, if you suspect you have a low thyroid (even though your tests have come back normal), jot down those thyroid tests I mentioned above and insist your doctor run them.
+If you suspect you have a sluggish thyroid (even though your tests have come back normal), jot down those thyroid tests I mentioned above and collaborate with your doctor check them.